 9. How to Store Marker Pens

-When it comes to storing marker pens the type of ink in the pen will determine how to store it.
+When storing marker pens, the type of ink in the pen will determine how to store it.
 Generally speaking, you want to store a marker pen with the tip down so that the ink will keep the tip wet and prevent it from drying out.